tpolecat/tpolecat.github.io/_posts/2014-04-11-scalac-flags.md

 Brian McKenna points out that "only good things happen with `-Xfuture`" so it's now on the list above.
 Thanks for the tip.

+Gary Pamparà notes that `-Ywarn-unused-import` is available in 2.11, so it's now on the list as well.